dinhtt-randrise/dinhtt-randrise/README.md

   ---------------------------------------

+==> Professional Competitor @ Kaggle  %  Nov 2019 - Now <==

++ Compete in selected competitions in order to horn skills in machine learning

+==> Beginner Competitor @ Kaggle  %  June 2019 - Nov 2023 <==

++ Study and compete in many competitions about optimization, prediction, object detection, etc.

 ==> Java Developer @ Sense Infosys  %  Apr 2018 - May 2019 <==

 + Develop & maintain APIs such as ‘Entity Extractor’, ‘Sentiment Analysis’,